jiayingl7119/Sep10-Freedom-Project/blog/entry05.md

 # Entry 5
 ##### 4/20/2026

+## Context
+Students were tasked to select a tool to make their Freedom Project.
+Then, tinker with said tool.
+This could include 3D models, animations, and more.
+In this case, you could tinker with sky, platform, and shape color and positions.

 ## Engineering Design Process
 At first, I looked at the program before I did some changing.
 In which, it was <a href="https://aframe.io/">Aframe.io</a>.
 It included a box, a sphere, and a cylinder.
 There was also a platform for the said objects/shapes and also sky.
 The starting code looking like this:
 ```language